Same-sex marriage in France: Scope

-Historical recognition in Overseas France
+Historical and customary recognition in Overseas France

 While Polynesian and Mayotte cultures historically practiced polygamy, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
 However, many of these communities recognize identities and relationships that may be placed on the LGBT spectrum.
 For example, in the Society Islands of French Polynesia, as well as in other Polynesian cultures, there exists people who fulfill a traditional, spiritual and social third gender role.
 They are known as māhū (/ty/) in Tahitian.
 The māhū are assigned male at birth but express themselves as women.
 "Being outside of the traditional male-female divide", they are raised as girls from early childhood, carry out women's work in the home and the community, and historically often served as domestic servants of the nobility.
 The māhū are considered an integral part of Tahitian society; "Māhū were not merely tolerated; they were regarded as a legitimate and contributory part of the ancient Polynesian community."
 They have been known to Europeans since the 18th century, with William Bligh, the captain of HMS Bounty, having noted the presence of "men with great marks of effeminacy".
 Historically, if they wished to marry and have children, they would marry women.
 The māhū status thus created the possibility for marriages between two female-presenting individuals to be performed in Tahitian culture.
+In Mayotte, the sarambavi occupy a similar cultural role, and are "relatively well integrated into Mayotte society".
+They choose to obey the "law of women", and can use the mbiwi, claves reserved for women, during traditional dances.
+However, it is unknown if the sarambavi were historically allowed to marry.

 In Wallisian culture, people who occupy a similar third gender role are known as fakafafine (/wls/), and it is likely that "they have always existed" on Wallis.
 Assigned male at birth, they express themselves as women and carry out women's work in the community.
 They are also known as fakafafine in Futunan.
 This structure is similar to the faʻafafine of Samoa.
 They are known as fagafafine in West Uvean, ʼakavaʼine in Rapa, ʼakaʼaʼine in Mangareva, and hakavahīne in Tuamotuan, though māhū is also used.
 In the Marquesas Islands, people born as male but expressing themselves as women are referred to as piivehine (/mrq/), while people born as female but expressing themselves as men are referred to as piivahana (/mqm/).
 Some sources also use the terms haatūmātua and haatūmāùi, respectively.
 They are reportedly a "common sight" in the Marquesas.
 French sociologist Laure Hins Grépin reported in 2005 that piivehine had sexual intercourse primarily with "openly macho" cisgender men, but did not say whether they were historically allowed to marry.

-In Mayotte, the sarambavi occupy a similar cultural role, and are "relatively well integrated into Mayotte society".
-They choose to obey the "law of women", and can use the mbiwi, claves reserved for women, during traditional dances.
-However, it is unknown if the sarambavi were historically allowed to marry.